Bigger Love

-Bigger Love is the seventh studio album by American singer-songwriter and musician John Legend.
+Bigger Love is the eighth studio album by American singer-songwriter and musician John Legend.
 It was released on June 19, 2020, through Columbia Records.
 The album includes the singles "Conversations in the Dark", "Actions", "Bigger Love", and "Wild".
 The album won the Grammy Award for Best R&B Album at the 63rd Annual Grammy Awards.
 The album was further promoted by a limited North American tour leg that began on September 1, 2021, after several stops on the original US and UK tour itinerary were either postponed or canceled due to the COVID-19 pandemic.

 Background

 Bigger Love was written mostly in 2019.
 Recording for the album finished in February 2020.
 Legend stated he hoped the album would bring joy and be uplifting in light of the George Floyd protests that were taking place during the album's release.
 He released the cover art and track listing on June 12, a week before the release.